 Introduction to Sustainable Hotel Practices

 Vail Resorts which includes RockResorts, for instance, has undertaken a grand commitment to decrease its environmental footprint and increase the sustainability of the services they offer.
-Just a few years ago, RockResorts, along with its director of environmental affairs decided upon ten initiatives to adopt within Vail Resorts’ hotels and properties as their sustainable practices starting point.
-These ten initiatives have since become the norm for hotels looking to offer more sustainable services.
+Just a few years ago, RockResorts, along with its director of environmental affairs decided upon 10 initiatives to adopt within Vail Resorts’ hotels and properties as their sustainable practices starting point.
+These 10 initiatives have since become the norm for hotels looking to offer more sustainable services.

 Whether in central operations such as boilers, or with lighting systems, kitchen equipment, and automated energy management systems, hotels globally are working to reduce energy use while sustaining—and, whenever possible, enhancing—the guest experience.

-Within guest rooms, laundries, kitchens, pools, and spas, hotels continue to phase inefficiencies that reduce water and, in many cases, chemicals that are used to treat water systems and clean facilities.
+Within guest rooms, laundries, kitchens, pools, and spas, hotels continue to implement efficiencies that reduce water and, in many cases, chemicals that are used to treat water systems and clean facilities.
 Efforts include the linen and towel reuse programs that are now an industry standard to the installation of low-flow faucets, showerheads, and other fixtures.

 Recycling and Waste Reduction

 With the limited exception of domestic hotels, recycling programs for the basics such as newspapers and beverage containers are becoming a basic expectation.
 In combination with recycling efforts, hotels are looking for opportunities to reduce the use of paper and other disposables.
 Hotels and resorts that can go beyond to implement food waste composting programs can demonstrate upwards of 40% to 50% of waste diverted from landfills.

 Many hotels are making a statement by offering guests custom formulated amenities.
 Resort companies such as RockResorts have taken it one step further with an all-natural, essential oil-based custom formulated product made without preservatives and artificial ingredients that are packaged in recyclable containers.
 Other midrange hotel brands are experimenting with bulk dispenser presentations.